Does Adderall Cause Acne? Here are the Ways it Could!

 Adderall is a pharmaceutical medication used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, a sleep disorder.
 It’s also sometimes used off-label to help individuals focus and concentrate.

-Adderall is the brand name for the combination of two drugs: amphetamine and dextroamphetamine.
+Adderalls is the brand name for the combination of two drugs: amphetamine and dextroamphetamine.
 These are stimulants that increase alertness, attention, energy levels, concentration, and the ability to maintain focus on tasks or activities.

 Adderall works by influencing neurotransmitters in the brain such as serotonin, dopamine, norepinephrine and others — this helps improve mental clarity and alertness.